 - Carrying case doesn’t hold massage gun heads securely

 Hyperice makes great massage guns that do the trick recovery-wise.
-They will help your muscles feel better, and while I like the Hypervolt 2 Pro more as a tool as a whole, the Hypervolt 2 is a solid bet if you want to spend a little less and opt for a simpler gun.
+They will help your muscles feel better, and while I like the Hypervolt 2 Pro more as a tool, the Hypervolt 2 is a solid bet if you want to spend a little less and opt for a more straightforward gun.

-Features We Love: 3 massage gun speeds, weighs only 1.2 pounds total, 3 hours of battery life and 5 massage gun heads with an included carrying case just for them
+Features We Love: 3 massage gun speeds, weighs only 1.2 pounds total, 3 hours of battery life and five massage gun heads with an included carrying case just for them

 - Long battery life

 - Massage gun heads feel high-quality and easy to change between

 - LED battery level indicator light that’s color-coded, so you always know how much power you have left

 - Not as easy to grip and massage yourself as it is with Therabody’s guns

 13. Theragun Elite